 Milk is available for all children.
-If you wish your child to have milk there is a small subsidized charge of £11.50 which is payable termly via ParentPay.
+If you wish your child to have milk in school you should order it direct from our supplier 'Cool Milk'.
+The milk is delivered for them into school each week.
 There is no charge for milk if the family are in receipt of certain benefits and have applied/been accepted for 'Free School Meals', however you do still have to request to school that milk is ordered for your child.
+More details of how to order milk will be provided to you in school.